aosterwyk/varibot-twitch-js/README.md

 ## Installation

-Download and run the installer linked in the [latest release](https://github.com/VariXx/varibot-twitch-js/releases) or build/package using the instructions below.
+Download and run the installer linked in the [latest release](https://github.com/VariXx/varibot-twitch-js/releases) or build using the instructions below.

-### Packaging
+### Building
 - Clone the repository
-- Install electron-packager (global recommended)
+- Install electron-builder (global recommended)
-``npm install -g electron-packager``
+``npm install -g electron-builder``
 - Install dependencies
 ``npm install``
-- Run electron-packager from the project directory ``electron-packager``
+- Run electron-builder from the project directory ``electron-builder``

 ## Usage